Everything You Need to Know About Writing to Heal

 Writing to Express Emotions

 Expressing emotions is the foundation of all writing processes focused on emotional healing.
-Dr. Pennebaker’s Expressive Writing approach asks program participants to write about a traumatic event or memory.
+Dr. Pennebaker, author and researcher of the popular Expressive Writing approach, asks program participants to write about a traumatic event or memory.
 More than simply re-telling the details of what happened, the program encourages writers to specify their emotions:

 How did you feel during the incident and how do you feel while writing about the incident?